LemoFoundationLtd/lemo-tx/README.md

 Create deep links for signatures

 ##### Parameters
-0. `object` - Trading information before signature, includes： `message` - (string)(optional)Text to be signed `data` - (string)(optional)The hexadecimal data string to be signed.
+0. `object` - transaction information before signature, includes： `message` - (string)(optional)Text to be signed `data` - (string)(optional)The hexadecimal data string to be signed.
 It must begin with 0x.
 If `message` is set, then `data` will be ignore
     `signer` - (string)(optional)The account address who has the right to sign